symfony/symfony-docs/book/forms.rst

     }

-Placing the form logic into its own class, properly isolated out of the controller to be easily reused, is the best way to create forms, but the choice is ultimately up to you.
+Placing the form logic into its own class, properly isolated out of the controller, allows to easily reuse the code and is the best way to create forms.
+But the choice is ultimately up to you.

 .. index::
    single: Forms; Doctrine